-5.9 Creating a Simulated Configuration The 'APT Config' utility can be used to set up simulated hardware configurations and place the APT Server into simulator mode.
+Settings should only be loaded automatically when the same hardware set up is being used for prolonged periods of time.
+The 'Automatically load settings on Startup' box must be unchecked before the system configuration can be changed, e.g. to drive a different stage/actuator.
+This is particularly important when the system has previously been used in simulator mode, or when the phase powers have been adjusted - see Section 6.3.3, for more details.
+5.10 Creating a Simulated Configuration Using APT Config The 'APT Config' utility can be used to set up simulated hardware configurations and place the APT Server into simulator mode.
 In this way it is possible to create any number and type of simulated (virtual) hardware units in order to emulate a set of real hardware.
 This is a particularly useful feature, designed as an aid learning how to use the APT software and as an aid to developing custom software applications 'offline'.
 Any number of 'virtual' control units can be combined to emulate a colection of physical hardware units For example, an application program can be written, then tested and debugged remotely, before running with the hardware.
-To create a simulated configuration proceed as follows: - 1) Run the APT Config utility Start/Programs/Thorlabs/APT/APT Config. - 2) Click the 'Simulator Configuration' tab.
+To create a simulated configuration proceed as follows: - 1) Run the APT Config utility Start/All Programs/Thorlabs/APT/APT Config. - 2) Click the 'Simulator Configuration' tab.

-Fig. 5.14 APT Configuration Utility - Simulator Configuration Tab 3) Enter 'LAB 1' in the Configuration Names field.
+Fig. 5.14 APT Configuration Utility - Simulator Configuration Tab 3) Enter 'LAB1' in the Configuration Names field.
 4) In the 'Simulator' field, check the 'Enable Simulator Mode' box.
 The name of the most recently used configuration file is displayed in the 'Current Configuration' window.

-5) In the 'Control Unit' field, select '1 Ch DC Driver T-Cube (TDC001)'.
+5) In the 'Control Unit' field, select '1 Ch Stepper Driver T-Cube (TST101)'.

-In the 'Enter 6 digit serial number' field, enter the serial number of your OptoDC unit.
+In the 'Enter 6 digit serial number' field, enter the serial number of your stepper drive unit.
 Note Each physical APT hardware unit is factory programmed with a unique 8 digit serial number.
 In order to simulate a set of 'real' hardware the Config utility allows an 8 digit serial number to be associated with each simulated unit.
 It is good practice when creating simulated configurations for software development purposes to use the same serial numbers as any real hardware units that will be used.
 Although serial numbers are 8 digits (as displayed in the 'Load Configuration Details' window), the first two digits are added automatically and identify the type of control unit.
-The prefixed digits relating to the DC Servo Driver T-Cube are: 83xxxxxx - 1 Ch DC Driver T-Cube - 7) Click the 'Add' button. - 8) Repeat items (1) to (7) as required.
+The prefixed digits relating to the Stepper Driver T-Cube are: 80xxxxxx - 1 Ch Stepper Drive T-Cube - 7) Click the 'Add' button. - 8) Repeat items (1) to (7) as required.
 (A unit can be removed from the configuration by selecting it in the 'Loaded Configuration Details' window and clicking the 'Remove' button or by right clicking it and selecting the 'Remove' option from the pop up window). - 9) Click 'Save'. - 10) Click 'Set As Current' to use the configuration.
-5.10 Stage/Axis Tab This tab contains a number of parameters which are related to the physical characteristics of the particular stage or actuator being driven.
+5.11 Stage/Axis Tab This tab contains a number of parameters which are related to the physical characteristics of the particular stage or actuator being driven.
 They need to be set accordingly such that a particular stage is driven properly by the system.